Discover these gorgeous getaways on the East Coast of the USA that are perfect for a weekend break.

 Spend a weekend meandering through some of the old neighborhoods in the city, taking a walking ghost tour, or simply sipping on a coffee and people-watching by the river.

-A Historic Inn: Savannah is full of historic buildings, many of which have been converted into hotels.
+If you’re looking for an authentic bed & breakfast experience in Savannah, the Justine Inn is super cute and cozy, and offers great value for your money.
 The Marshall House is a lively, historic boutique hotel located in the heart of the city that many travelers enjoy.

 Asheville, North Carolina

-With its charming streets surrounded by gorgeous mountains, Asheville is quite possibly the perfect place for a weekend getaway on the East Coast.
-I spent two blissful days in the Asheville area, and I found it to be quite an unusual oasis that’s otherwise in the middle of nowhere.
+With its charming streets surrounded by gorgeous mountains, Asheville is quite possibly the perfect place for a weekend escape on the East Coast.
+I’ve always found the city to be quite an unusual oasis that’s otherwise in the middle of nowhere.

 Situated in a perfect vantage point in the mountains, we enjoyed some beautiful hikes and drives on the Blue Ridge Parkway.
 In the evenings, we sipped on local cocktail specialties and ate AMAZING farm-to-table foods and delicious North Carolina style BBQ.
 There are also great options in the area to plan a romantic east coast weekend getaway.